earthai-tech/k-diagram/docs/source/cli/comparison.rst

   examine its probabilistic forecasts with the tools in :doc:`probabilistic`.

-If a command’s behavior surprises you (e.g., binning fallback or column selection), re-run with fewer options and verify input columns.
-Feel free to file :ref:`issues <https://github.com/earthai-tech/k-diagram/issues>`_ with a small CSV illustrating the problem.
+If a command's behavior surprises you (e.g., binning fallback or column selection), re-run with fewer options and verify input columns.
+Feel free to file `issues <https://github.com/earthai-tech/k-diagram/issues>`_ with a small CSV illustrating the problem.

 .. raw:: html